Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ![](images/vulny%20(9).png)

-*Later on, I found this directories on the /wp-admin directories, but could'nt access them*
+*Later on, I found this list of directories on the /wp-admin directories, but couldn't access them*
 ***

 ![](images/vulny%20(10).png)